Snake River (St. Croix River tributary): Associated lakes and tributaries

-Two lakes are associated with the Snake River: Cross Lake and Pokegama Lake.
+Two nearby lakes are associated with the Snake River flowing through them: Cross Lake and Pokegama Lake.
 Cross Lake is a translation from the Ojibwa bimijigamaa, meaning "a lake that traverses (another body of water)", and is located 13 mi from the river's mouth.
-Pokegama Lake, located 17.5 mi from the river's mouth, gets its name from the Ojibwa bakegamaa, meaning "a side-lake (of another body of water)".
+Pokegama Lake, located 17.5 mi from the river's mouth, gets its name from the Ojibwa bakegamaa, meaning "a side-lake (of another body of water)" whereby the lake has an outlet on the Snake and by receiving water from Pokegama Creek from the north, thereby having a current through it.
 Major tributaries of the Snake River are the Knife River, Ann River, Groundhouse River, and Rice Creek.